jbx-protocol/juice-interface/CONTRIBUTING.md

 ### Create a pull request

-To contribute, create a pull request (PR) that tartgets the `main` branch.
+To contribute, create a pull request (PR) that targets the `main` branch.
 A live Fleek preview will be automatically deployed for each PR.
 Before your PR is merged, it must meet the following criteria: